 Front Hub

 Front driven hubs are relatively inexpensive (the exception is the Brompton Electric Bike price which is a touch higher but this is due to the engineering and folding mechanism of the bike itself) and give you a good amount of power up hills.
-Good for tarmac rides on a budget and the initial acceleration is sufficient to get you away from lights or from a standing start.
+Good for tarmac rides on a budget and the initial acceleration is sufficient to get you away from lights or from a standing start which makes these perfect for city cycling on tarmac.

 Rear Hub